scottamain/aiy-coral-kit/README.md

-# Coral Kit API and examples
+# AIY Maker Kit API and examples

-The `coralkit` Python APIs in this repo greatly simplify the amount of code required to perform common operations with TensorFlow Lite models, such as running inference with image classification, object detection, and pose estimation models.
+The `aiymakerkit` Python APIs in this repo greatly simplify the amount of code required to perform common operations with TensorFlow Lite models, such as running inference with image classification, object detection, and pose estimation models.
 It also includes scripts to collect training